 The Thundershirt provides a safe, compressive touch that makes many dogs feel more secure.

-By applying gentle pressure around your dog’s midsection, it soothes the anxiety of many dogs, similar to the way swaddling a baby or sleeping with a weighted blanket helps nervous humans.
+By applying gentle, constant pressure around your dog’s midsection, it soothes the anxiety of many dogs, similar to the way swaddling a baby or sleeping with a weighted blanket helps nervous humans.

 However, it’s worth noting that, in infants, swaddling is thought to work in part because it helps simulate your touch.
 It’s unclear if the Thundershirt performs the same function for four-footers, or whether this would be beneficial, but it’s likely that your doggo will feel some calming effect from contact with his person.